Azure-Samples/serverless-chat-langchainjs/docs/tutorial/01-introduction.md

 You can follow this tutorial in two ways: locally or using Codespaces.

+> It is highly recommended to use Codespaces for this tutorial.
+Codespaces is a cloud-based tool that enables you to run development environments without installing any tools on your computer.
+This way, you can focus on the development process without worrying about the environment setup.

 ### Locally

 If you choose to use a local environment, you will need to install: